 Before you leave the studios make sure you:

 Please note that food and drink is not permitted in studios – only water in a bottle

 These spaces are open to the general public and are also used by other hirers.

 The Cafe at H&BCC is now open and selling very reasonably priced food and drinks.
 Please do not bring any food or drinks purchased outside and consume within the cafe area.

 3. Bristol Ballet Schools Staff

-A list of all members of staff at BBS is available from our website
+A list of all members of staff at Bristol Ballet School is available from our website

 Miss Candice Morton-Smart - Principal – Artistic Director - Director of Finance and Operations